– Satyakam Ray

 Hodophile- In India and abroad?

-Whereas in India, the road trips are limited only to the young mass- college-going kids or carefree corporate honchos.
+In India, road trips are limited only to the young mass- college-going kids or carefree corporate honchos.
 Still, some seniors are coming forward to relive life’s charm when they are younger.
 The trio- Robin Nakai, his wife Amrita, and their friend Usha, who are in their 60s- during March 2021 traveled around 4500 kilometers by road trip during the angst of the pandemic!
 Quite exciting.
-Riddley Scott’s classic Thelma & Louise has a great line: “sometimes all you need is a great friend and a tank of gas.”
+Riddley Scott’s classic Thelma & Louise has a great line: “Sometimes all you need is a great friend and a gas tank.”
 The trio took the line very seriously.
-Hodophile is not limited to the young genre only, as shown in the Tata Mahindra ad “we live young, we live free”- catchy lines, though – but it gives the message to remain young in heart.
+Hodophile is not limited to the young genre only, as shown in the Tata Mahindra ad “We live young, we live free”- catchy lines, though – but it gives the message to remain young in heart.

 Helping local employment?

 These solo traveling or closed group rides boost tourism in rural areas.
 These eccentric travelers discover even previously unknown trails.
 They have to break the rules to follow their hearts.
-Small hotels, beverage shops, and general store shops emerge in small remote locations, and local people get employment as transport service providers, lodge owners, and tourist guides.
-The Himalayan scenic places got many tourist guides or taxi drivers from the local community.
+Small hotels, beverage shops, and general store shops emerge in small, remote locations, and local people get employment as transport service providers, lodge owners, and tourist guides.
+The Himalayan scenic places have many tourist guides or taxi drivers from the local community.
 The traveling bug-bitten wanderlusts are privileged to seek and get help from these nicest and most humble people.
-Many adventure-seeking platforms have sprouted up on the internet that provides service in hiking, trekking, night stays on safaris, and so on to adrenaline seekers.
+Many adventure-seeking platforms have sprouted up on the internet that provide services in hiking, trekking, night stays on safaris, and so on to adrenaline seekers.
 But the fun of being a hodophile surpasses the excitement of all other activities- many argue.

 Is the Female hodophile safe?